- The Humane Society estimates 51% of dog bite victims are children.

 Dog bite prevention training specialist, Lesley Zoromski, is a passionate educator and lifelong dog lover.

 Her 15-year teaching career was focused on elementary education where she taught children ages 4 to 8.
-Since transitioning to the world of dog training in 2003, she has trained literally thousands of dogs and their owners in addition to helping dozens of local rescue groups and their dogs in need.
+Since transitioning to the world of dog training in 2003, she has trained thousands of dogs and their owners in addition to helping dozens of local rescue groups and their dogs in need.

 With the specific goal of bettering the life of children and dogs alike, Lesley has channeled this passion and unique combination of experience into developing Stop, Look & Paws™.
 Over 5 million dog bites occur annually in the United States, with over half of all victims being children.
 For Lesley, these are unacceptable statistics.
 The critical need to provide improved safety was the driving force in creating the child/dog safety activity that is Stop, Look & Paws™.

-In 2017 she initiated an annual dog bite prevention training campaign to provide school children with information about dog safety.
+In 2016, Kids-n-K9s was first created, but it wasn't until 2017 that she initiated an annual dog bite prevention training campaign to provide school children with information about dog safety.

 Her goal is to provide elementary school children (grades K or 1st) with their own copy of Stop, Look & Paws™ to take home and share with their families.
-She works with local businesses and veterinarians to share costs, so Stop, Look & Paws™ can be provided free of charge as a donation to schools and children.
-Businesses provide the Stop, Look & Paws™ activity to each child as a gift and donation, and Lesley presents key information on dog safety in each sponsored classroom.
+She works with local businesses and veterinarians to share costs, so Stop, Look & Paws™ could be provided free of charge as a donation to schools and children.
+Businesses provide the Stop, Look & Paws™ activity to each child as a gift and donation, and Lesley presents key information on dog safety in each sponsored classroom, in person or via Zoom.
 The first year (2017/18) was focused in Petaluma, and was a big success, with 500 Stop, Look & Paws™ donated to children in 23 classrooms thanks to the support of so many local businesses and individuals.
-Over 3,400 Stop, Look & Paws sets have been donated to date.